-Where you benefit with this question is that when you hear what's important to them, you can then talk about those or similar things in your own experience—which elevates you as a candidate.
+Where you benefit from this question is that, when you hear what's important to them, you can then talk about those or similar things in your own experience—which elevates you as a candidate.
 It's almost like getting a cheat sheet for your interview answers.

 Their answer to this will help you determine everyday tasks as well as company culture.
 Is this somewhere you can fit in and be successful?